AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky Performance Evaluation

-These simulation results demonstrate the significant advantages of our proposed framework over the state-of-the-art, by unleashing the power of AI for solving the power allocation and the 3D \uav~placement jointly.
+These results confirm that disjointing the power allocation and the \uav~placement and restricting the \uav~to 2D location lead to inefficient use of resources.
+Hence, these simulation results demonstrate the significant advantage of our proposed framework over the state-of-the-art, by unleashing the power of AI for solving the power allocation and the 3D-\uav~placement jointly.